Skip to main content

 • Limiting hair damage and using treatments to stimulate hair growth may help reduce hair loss from telogen effluvium.

 Mounjaro (tirzepatide) is a weekly injectable medication that is FDA-approved to treat Type 2 diabetes.
-Another medication with the same active ingredient, called Zepbound, is FDA-approved for weight management.
+Another medication with the same active ingredient, called Zepbound, is FDA-approved to treat obstructive sleep apnea and for weight management.

 Mounjaro lowers blood sugar by increasing the effects of two hormones — GLP-1 (glucagon-like peptide-1) and GIP (glucose-dependent insulinotropic peptide).
 These hormones make your body more sensitive to insulin and help slow down digestion.
 They also decrease hunger and food cravings, which can lead to weight loss.